 Execute main.py file in Phyton.
 Some libraries are required: tkinter, importlib, os, numpy, shutil, matplotlib.pyplot, distance from scipy.spatial, optimize from scipy, default_timer from timeit, ShuffleSplit from skelearn.model_selection and SVC from skelarn.svm).
 The rest of them are custom ones and are already included with the software.

-This will pop up an user-friendly GUI for using the software.
-All the directories can be changed directly in the GUI, but the user need to click on the button “Reload directories”.
+This will pop up a user-friendly GUI for using the software.
+All the directories can be changed directly in the GUI, but the user needs to click on the button “Reload directories” every time that a modification is introduced.

 3. Demodulate each one of the training data sets: